Match referee

+Ranjan Madugalle, Chris Broad, Jeff Crowe, David Boon and Javagal Srinath.

-In recent years the law regarding the unlawful delivery of the cricket ball by a bowler because of straightening of the arm at the elbow has been interpreted as the domain of the match referee and a system of reports to the ICC, rather than a matter for the umpires to decide and call on the field as a no-ball at each incidence.
+In recent years the law regarding throwing - the unlawful delivery of the cricket ball by a bowler because of straightening of the arm at the elbow - has been interpreted as the domain of the match referee and a system of reports to the ICC, rather than a matter for the umpires to decide as a no-ball at each incidence on the field.
 This de facto migration of responsibility has caused controversy, with some commentators claiming it has eroded the official support and authority owed to the umpires.

-Match referees give ratings to the quality of the pitch after the match and submit it to the ICC.

-Two notable match referees are David Boon and Ranjan Madugalle.